 In most studies, pleasant music referred to classical music pieces with an emphasis on melody and harmony, and unpleasant music referred to dissonant pieces with less melody and unresolved discordant chords.

 Other studies exposed the children with autism to pieces with or without lyrics and having rhythm and pace such as Polynesian music or Costa Rican music.
 Interestingly, music with a rhythm involved intense activity in the thalamus.
 It’s interesting because the thalamus serves as a transit station for all sensory inputs (except smell) and is involved in the control of voluntary movement.
 We would be remiss to ignore the possibilities there to help children with autism who have a speech delay, sensory processing issues, and movement issues.

 Pleasant classical music may help your child relax and “slow down”

 In the studies comparing neural activity in the brains of autistic children to that of neurotypical children, the researchers saw that the same areas were activated in both the neurotypical children and the children with autism, regardless of how severe their symptoms were.

 Beautiful music has also been shown to help induce feelings of pleasure and calm.
 Our Mendability therapy coaches recommend playing classical music in the room if a child with autism is getting anxious or agitated.
-The change in brain chemistry happening in the brain as the music is played is incompatible with anxiety and stress and the child will feel calmer and happier, and so will the entire family.
+The change in brain chemistry happening in the brain as the music is played is incompatible with stress and the child will feel calmer and happier, and so will the entire family.

 One child, in particular, who did Mendability and who seemed to never stop running, all day long, would always stop and walk slowly with an intrigued expression and a smile when we started to play pleasant classical music!